KorAP/Rabbid/README.md

 by Dave Gandy
 is released under the terms of the
 [SIL OFL 1.1](http://scripts.sil.org/OFL).
-The Example corpus is released under the
+The Example Corpus is released under the
 [Project Gutenberg License](http://gutenberg.net/license):
 "This eBook is for the use of anyone anywhere at no cost and with almost no restrictions whatsoever.
 You may copy it, give it away or re-use it under the terms of the Project Gutenberg License included with this eBook or online at www.gutenberg.net"